How are Credit Unions Different?

 Credit unions are distinctly different to other financial institutions for a number of reasons.
 Each credit union is an independent, not-for-profit organisation that exists solely for the benefit of its members, not stockmarkets.
 Credit unions have members, not customers, and membership is open to people who have a unique ‘common bond’ with other members of the credit union.
 This can be based on the area the members live in, the occupation they work in, or the employer they work for.

 Credit unions offer a face to face customer experience at a time when other financial institutions are moving away from physically meeting customers.
-This is reflected in credit unions being named as the organisations offering the best customer experience in Ireland for five consecutive years by CX Ireland.
-Credit unions throughout the country have also been named the most highly regarded organisations in Ireland according to the latest Ireland RepTrak® 2020 study.
+This is reflected in credit unions being named as the organisation offering the best customer experience in Ireland for eight consecutive years (2015 - 2022) by The CX Company.
+Credit unions throughout the country also again ranked in the top two of the most highly regarded organisations in the Ireland RepTrak® 2022 annual survey for the fourth year in a row.